sbstnc/openmenu/README.md

 GDMENU Card Manager installation.
 After replacing the file, use the GDMENU Card Manager tool to prepare your SD card for the GDEMU.

-You can potentially run the `themeMenu.elf` file using a Dreamcast emulator that supports ELF loading, or via `dc-load-ip` / `dc-tool` if you have the necessary hardware setup (requires `KOS_LOADER` environment variable to be set, see `Makefile.mk`'s `run` target).
+You can potentially run the `openmenu.elf` file using a Dreamcast emulator that supports ELF loading, or via `dc-load-ip` / `dc-tool` if you have the necessary hardware setup (requires `KOS_LOADER` environment variable to be set, see `Makefile.mk`'s `run` target).